+The most obvious solution is to move the bed or office desk away from the underground stress line; but a good dowser can also provide remedial work using a variety of methods.
 The traditional fix for geopathic stress that most dowsers (myself included) adopt is to apply techniques of earth acupuncture – using metal rods, wands, standing stones or other devices – at nodal points to rebalance the energetic matrix surrounding the property.

 More high-tech proprietary devices for reducing or neutralising geopathic stress can also be purchased for installation inside the home or office, and in certain circumstances – for example an urban apartment – these may be more appropriate.